MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

 ## Set up an Azure SQL Database failover group in paired regions

 In this section, you create an Azure SQL Database failover group in paired regions for use with your WebSphere clusters and app.
 In a later section, you configure WebSphere to store its session data to this database.
-This practice referneces [Creating a table for session persistence](https://www.ibm.com/docs/en/was-nd/9.0.5?topic=persistence-creating-table-session).
+This practice references [Creating a table for session persistence](https://www.ibm.com/docs/en/was-nd/9.0.5?topic=persistence-creating-table-session).

 First, create the primary Azure SQL Database by following the Azure portal steps in [Quickstart: Create a single database - Azure SQL Database](/azure/azure-sql/database/single-database-create-quickstart?view=azuresql-db&preserve-view=true&tabs=azure-portal).
 Follow the steps up to, but not including **Clean up resources**.
 Use the following directions as you go through the article, then return to this article after you create and configure the Azure SQL Database: